team-stair/workspace/README.md

 ### Authors

-Team stair
+Team Stair

-Alice, Benjamin, Cintya , Anna
+Alice, Benjamin, Cintya, Anna

 Adapted and expanded from the UN-Tech-Over challenge framework